lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

   ``abaqus_utilities.py``
 * Save the ``output_file`` with the changes made

 The ``rectangle_mesh.py`` script also contains an argument parser function.
-This command line interface has yet another new argument ``--global-seed``.
+This command-line interface has yet another new argument ``--global-seed``.
 This argument defines global mesh sizing for the model and has a default value that is assigned to the ``global_seed`` variable if not specified when calling the script.